minio/minio-go/docs/API.md

 ```

 <a name="FPutEncryptedObject"></a>
-### FPutEncryptedObject(bucketName, objectName, filePath, encryptMaterials encrypt.Materials) (n int, err error)
+### FPutEncryptedObject(bucketName, objectName, filePath, password) (n int, err error)
-Encrypt and upload an object from a file.
+Uploads an object from a file and encrypts the object with server-side encryption.

 __Parameters__